Use Poll Templates in Online Church Meetings (+ Sample Poll Questions)

 Options:

-Receiving feedback is crucial in knowing how to review and assess what worked, what didn’t, and how best to move forward.
+Receiving feedback is crucial in knowing what worked, what didn’t, and how best to move forward.
 And hearing from your attendees is an important part of that.
 Here’s a few quick example feedback questions that you might want to ask your congregation:

 Event Planning Feedback